 Why did Iran stop abiding by its commitments?

-The Iranian economy has slumped since President Donald Trump withdrew from the nuclear deal in May 2018 and began reinstating sanctions.
+The Iranian economy has slumped since President Donald Trump withdrew from the deal in May 2018 and began reinstating sanctions.
 He said the deal was flawed and that he wanted to force Iran's government to renegotiate the terms - something it refused to do.

 The other parties to the deal - the UK, France, Germany, China and Russia - criticised Mr Trump's decision and said they remained committed to the deal.